Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

-\textbf{Group-Level Discrimination.} In this last exercise, where only the signaling technology differs across groups, individual-level statistical discrimination occurs, but on average both groups receive the same wage.
-To see this, take $\mathbb{E}\left(p|\theta,j\right)$ from equation (\ref{eq:1}), and average it with respect to the distribution of signal realizations $\theta$ generated by each group $j\in\{B,W\}$, to find that $\mathbb{E}\left[\mathbb{E}\left(p|\theta,j\right)\right]=\mu_j$, which is the same across groups.

-Based on this observation, Aigner and Cain (1977) qualify that Phelps' (1972) model of discrimination ``does not constitute economic discrimination, statistical or otherwise.''
-Instead, they propose an alternative definition of statistical discrimination, referring to a group-level phenomenon, rather than Phelps' individual-level assessment: \emph{Group-level} statistical discrimination arises when two groups with the same underlying productivity distribution, but different productivity-signaling technologies, receive different wages \emph{on average}.
+In this last exercise, where only the signaling technology differs across groups, both groups receive the same wage on average.
+To see this, take $\mathbb{E}\left(p|\theta,j\right)$ from equation (\ref{eq:1}), and average it with respect to the distribution of signal realizations $\theta$ generated by each group $j\in\{A,B\}$, to find that $\mathbb{E}\left[\mathbb{E}\left(p|\theta,j\right)\right]=\mu_j$, which is the same across groups.
+This observation by \cite{aignercain1977} brings into question definition of discrimination at the individual level in \cite{phelps1972}. \cite{aignercain1977} argue instead that discrimination should be defined at the group level: \emph{Group-level} statistical discrimination arises when two groups with the same underlying productivity distribution, but different productivity-signaling technologies, receive different wages \emph{on average}.

-Phelps (1972) assumes that the employer offers employees wages equal to their expected productivity, given the observed signal.
-This crucial assumption excludes the possibility of group-level statistical discrimination, even when more general productivity distributions and signaling technologies are allowed.\footnote{As opposed to the model presented above, which assumes that productivity and productivity signals are normally distributed.} Generally, if the wage payment equals the posterior mean productivity induced on the employer -- or is an affine function of this posterior mean -- then two groups with the same prior productivity distribution must receive the same expected payment.
-This result follows directly from the martingale property of posteriors: the expected posterior mean must equal the prior mean.

-Aigner and Cain (1977) note, instead, that group-level discrimination arises if employers offer a non-linear wage schedule -- for example, due to the employer being risk-averse.
-In the model of normally distributed signals in the previous section, if the wage offered by the employer is a convex function of the induced posterior mean, then the group with higher signal accuracy receives higher wages on average.
-Formally, let $w:\mathbb{R}\rightarrow\mathbb{R}$ be a convex wage schedule, and suppose $\sigma^2_{\epsilon B}>\sigma^2_{\epsilon W}$.
-Then, using Jensen's inequality, we have